Good day to all of you in marijuana world-

 We really don’t know why THC is associated with psychotic symptoms, but there are some patterns.
 (I actually had a whole section about the reasons why but I figured that ‘hypothalamic neuroplasticity’ wasn’t a super relatable topic).
 High THC products like dabs seem to be particularly implicated in the onset of psychotic symptoms!
 Isn’t that funny to think about!
 These products are definitely aimed at the young, and are potentially hazardous to their health in particular.

-Also…Personally I feel that dabs and (really all concentrates that you need a crack pipe to smoke) are less than medical, and this is just further evidence for me that providers should probably be actively counseling against them.
+Personally, I feel that dabs are less than medical, and this is just further evidence for me that providers should probably be actively counseling against them.

 - Meier MH, Caspi A, Ambler A, et al. Persistent cannabis users show neuropsychological decline from childhood to midlife.
 Proc Natl Acad Sci U S A. 2012;109(40):E2657-E2664. doi:10.1073/pnas.1206820109